-We are offering to exchange, upon the terms and subject to the conditions set forth in this prospectus and the accompanying letter of transmittal, (i) \$200,000,000 in aggregate principal amount of our 71⁄4% senior exchange notes due 2016 for \$200,000,000 in aggregate principal amount of our issued and outstanding 71⁄4% senior notes due 2016 and (ii) \$300,000,000 in aggregate principal amount of our 8% senior exchange notes due 2018 for \$300,000,000 in aggregate principal amount of our issued and outstanding 8% senior notes due 2018.
-In this prospectus, the term "exchange notes" refers collectively to our 71⁄4% senior exchange notes due 2016 and out 8% senior exchange notes due 2018 and the term "existing notes" refers collectively to our 71⁄4% senior exchange notes due 2016 and out 8% senior exchange notes due 2018 and the term "existing notes" refers collectively to our 71⁄4% senior exchange notes due 2016 and out 8% senior exchange notes due 2018 and the term "existing notes" refers collectively to our 71⁄4% senior exchange notes due 2016 (CUSIP Nos.
+We are offering to exchange, upon the terms and subject to the conditions set forth in this prospectus and the accompanying letter of transmittal, (i) \$200,000,000 in aggregate principal amount of our 73/4% senior exchange notes due 2016 for \$200,000,000 in aggregate principal amount of our issued and outstanding 73/4% senior notes due 2016 and (ii) \$300,000,000 in aggregate principal amount of our 8% senior exchange notes due 2018 for \$300,000,000 in aggregate principal amount of our issued and outstanding 8% senior notes due 2018.
+In this prospectus, the term "exchange notes" refers collectively to our 73/4% senior exchange notes due 2016 and our 8% senior exchange notes due 2018 and the term "existing notes" refers collectively to our existing issued and outstanding 73/4% senior notes due 2016 (CUSIP Nos.
 451102 AJ6 and U44927 AC2) and 8% senior notes due 2018 (CUSIP Nos.
 451102 AM9 and U44927 AD0) that were issued on November 12, 2010.
-The existing notes due 2016 and outstanding aggregate principal amount of \$850,000,000 71⁄4% Senior Notes due 2016 and \$1,150,000,000 8% Senior Notes due 2018 issued on January 15, 2010 for purposes of the indenture governing the notes, and will vote together on all matters with such series.
+The existing notes do, and the exchange notes will, constitute the same series of securities as our outstanding aggregate principal amount of \$850,000,000 73/4 Senior Notes due 2016 and \$1,150,000,000 8% Senior Notes due 2018 issued on January 15, 2010 for purposes of the indenture governing the notes, and will vote together on all matters with such series.

-- The terms of the exchange notes are substantially identical to the existing notes, except that the transfer restrictions and registration rights relating to the existing notes will not apply to the exchange notes and the exchange notes will not provide for the payment of special interest under circumstances related to the timing and completion of the exchange offer. - The exchange offer expires at 5:00 p.m., New York City time, on , 2011, unless extended. - Subject to the satisfaction or waiver of specified conditions, we will exchange your validly tendered unregistered existing notes that have not been withdrawn prior to the expiration of the exchange offer for an equal principal amount of exchange notes that have been registered under the Securities Act of 1933, as amended, or the Securities Act. - The exchange offer is not subject to any condition other than that the exchange offer not violate applicable law or any applicable interpretation of the staff of the Securities and Exchange Commission, or the SEC, and other customary conditions. - · You may withdraw your tender of notes at any time before the exchange offer expires. - The exchange of notes should not be a taxable exchange for U.S. federal income tax purposes. - · We will not receive any proceeds from the exchange offer. - Any outstanding existing notes not validly tendered will remain subject to existing transfer restrictions. - The exchange notes will not be traded on any national securities exchange and, therefore, we do not anticipate that an active public market in the exchange notes will develop.
+- The terms of the exchange notes are substantially identical to the existing notes, except that the transfer restrictions and registration rights relating to the existing notes will not apply to the exchange notes and the exchange notes will not provide for the payment of special interest under circumstances related to the timing and completion of the exchange offer. - The exchange offer expires at 5:00 p.m., New York City time, on , 2011, unless extended. - Subject to the satisfaction or waiver of specified conditions, we will exchange your validly tendered unregistered existing notes that have not been withdrawn prior to the expiration of the exchange offer for an equal principal amount of exchange notes that have been registered under the Securities Act of 1933, as amended, or the Securities Act. - The exchange offer is not subject to any condition other than that the exchange offer not violate applicable law or any applicable interpretation of the staff of the Securities and Exchange Commission, or the SEC, and other customary conditions. - You may withdraw your tender of notes at any time before the exchange offer expires. - The exchange of notes should not be a taxable exchange for U.S. federal income tax purposes. - We will not receive any proceeds from the exchange offer. - Any outstanding existing notes not validly tendered will remain subject to existing transfer restrictions. - The exchange notes will not be traded on any national securities exchange and, therefore, we do not anticipate that an active public market in the exchange notes will develop.